yuweihe97/airydryclay/README.md

     ![1.jpg](assets/1preparation.jpg)

 ##   Shaping
-- Take out the clay
+- Take out the clay.
 - Use a ziplock bag to seal the excess clay to prevent it from drying out.
     ![8.jpg](assets/8ziplockbag.jpg)